MoonCactus/scaleway_remote_backup/README.md

 # scaleway_remote_backup.sh

-Bash script to trigger remote backups of scaleway server instances
+Bash script to trigger remote backups of scaleway server instances.

 Backups are named like `servername-keyword-index`, where
   * `servername` is the name of your scaleway instance